 - Have an employee handbook you need reviewed?
 Upload it through our app.

 - Received a government notice that you can’t decipher?
 Submit it—it’s included in your fee.

 If you need new documents drafted, you can hire your provider lawyer for 25% off their standard hourly rates to save money and get the protection you need.

-Speak with a business lawyer in as little as four hours
+Speak with a business lawyer in as little as 4 hours after initial contact

 Key Features of Our Small Business Legal Plans

 LegalShield’s business plans can help you in the following areas.

 Legal consultation from a provider lawyer on business legal matters, with legal research for each issue, if needed.